Garages - General Requirements

 - Provide adequate lighting with no glare; supply additional local lighting for hazardous procedures to ensure increased vision and reduced eye strain and fatigue.

-- Replace any flickering fluorescent tubes - the "strobe" effect may make some moving parts appear as stationary.
+- Replace any flickering fluorescent tubes - the "strobe" effect may make some moving parts appear stationary.

 - Designate separate areas for operations such as welding, cleaning, painting, lubricating and battery maintenance.